khrlimam/small-klinik-app/README.md

 basic javafx app, utilizing guava eventbus as a bridge between components

 ## what apps do?
-the app basically recording patient medical skin treatment.
+the app basically recording patient medical treatment.